 Number of Delegations: Only two delegations will be heard per meeting, with a maximum speaking time of 10 minutes each.
-Delegations are scheduled on a first come, first served basis.
-If the spots are full, we will try our best to accommodate you on the next available agenda.
+Delegations are scheduled on a first-come, first-served basis.
+If the spots are full, we will try to accommodate you on the next available agenda.

 Use the form below to sign up for a delegation.

 A petition is a document addressed to Mayor and Council (or a Committee) and signed by an unspecified number of individuals.
 In most cases, a petition is a request to provide support or opposition to a matter under debate.

 - Be addressed to Council (or Committee).

 - State the request (i.e. to support or oppose a matter) on each page of the document.

 - Contain the printed names, addresses and signatures of the petitioners making the request.

 - State on each page that petitions received by the District of Tofino are deemed public records, and names and addresses are subject to public disclosure.
 They may be published in a meeting agenda posted on the District’s website if the matter comes before Council or Committee.

 Petitions should be submitted to the Manager of Corporate Services at the Municipal Office.

 Public Hearings are held to provide the public with an opportunity to convey their views on proposed amendments to the District’s Zoning Bylaw or Official Community Plan Bylaw.